kurtnheiss/kurtnheiss.github.io/dad_jokes_files/dad_jokes.md

 In this tutorial the curl command is used for Dad Jokes API requests and the JSON format for the response output.

+**Note**
-**Note**: Python, JavaScript, Java, Ruby, and other popular programming languages can be used to make HTTP requests to the Dad Joke API endpoints; however, these languages are out of the scope of and not included in this tutorial.
+Python, JavaScript, Java, Ruby, and other popular programming languages can be used to make HTTP requests to the Dad Joke API endpoints; however, these languages are out of the scope of and not included in this tutorial.

 ### Header format
 Valid Accept headers include: